New Art Show at the Rosalie Dimon Gallery

 East End Arts, established in 1972, is a 501(c)3 not-for-profit arts organization, and operates a School of the Arts, an Art Gallery, and presents a variety of events and programs to promote the arts year-round.
 Proceeds from all events, sales, classes, donations, and memberships benefit the mission and commitment to building and enriching our community through the arts by way of education, support, advocacy, and inspiration.

 The Rosalie Dimon Gallery is open to the public during our regular business hours for the duration of the display.
-Lunch and Dinner service Wednesday through Sunday, 12 noon through 10pm.
+Lunch and Dinner service Wednesday through Monday from 11:30 am to 9:30 pm.